jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

 ------

 Input are, unsurprisingly, the opposite of outputs.
 Like the outputs of a program they come in many forms.
-The simplest are the *hardcoded* inputs.
+The simplest are the *hard-coded* inputs.

 .. code-block::

    my_file = "top_secret_data.csv"
    secret_data = load.csv(my_file)

-Here the input is the file "top_secret_data.csv", which is hardocded into the program.
+Here the input is the file "top_secret_data.csv", which is hard-coded into the program.
 The program will read whatever is in that file so to read in different data you could a) swap the filename to something else or b) replace the contents of the file with your new data.

-Neither is particularlly convinient to a user and would need explaining.
+Neither is particularly convenient to a user and would need explaining.
 A better solution is to ask the user which file to use.
 So how can we do this?
 We can use the command-line argument idea we learnt last week:

 .. code-block::